22victoryy/Game/README.md

 # Game
 An android application containing three different games with appropriate score tracking.
-Developed in collaboration with @marl0ny, @Zara, @Allen, and @Vivian.
+Developed in collaboration with @marl0ny, @Zara, @Allen, and @vivianlam1998.

 # Instructions for cloning
 This project took place in CSC207 Fall 2019 at University of Toronto, and may be cloned through this github or through the below link:<br/>